olegeng/testtask/README.md

 In order to change:
 Website url - update SCRAPPING_URL in .env
-Spreadsheet - update SPREADSHEET_URL in .env (also provide access to it or share it for everyone) Credentials - add your credentials to root folder and update path to it CRED_PATH (.env)
+Spreadsheet - update SPREADSHEET_URL in .env (also provide access to it or share it for everyone) Credentials - add your credentials to root folder and name it creds.json or update path to it CRED_PATH (.env)

 # How to start?